The Story in Brief

 | Sethe Oprah Winfrey |

-A woman whose interior life is rendered through Morrison's circling, trauma-shaped prose — her memories fragment and repeat, withholding and revealing in the rhythm of survival. | Winfrey gives a physically committed performance, but Sethe must be shown rather than known, which flattens the character's most complex interior dimensions. |
+A woman whose interior life is rendered through Morrison's fragmented, circling prose — her trauma enacted in the novel's structure itself. | Winfrey gives a physically committed performance, but the character must be shown externally, losing the layered interiority that defines her on the page. |

 | Paul D Danny Glover |

-| Beloved Thandie Newton |
+| Beloved Thandiwe Newton |

 | Denver Kimberly Elise |

-Sethe's surviving daughter, isolated and desperate for connection, who finally leaves 124 to seek help from the community when Beloved threatens to consume her mother. | Elise captures Denver's loneliness and eventual courage, and her arc — from isolation to community — is one of the film's clearest narrative threads. |
+Sethe's surviving daughter, isolated and desperate for connection, who eventually leaves 124 to seek help from the community. | Elise captures Denver's loneliness and her eventual courage, though the film gives her less interior development than the novel. |

 | Baby Suggs Beah Richards |